-Therefore, the "Master Code Competition 2019" has set the theme to be "AI Future School".
-Through this competition, students are expected to master the artificial intelligence and machine learning, use programming skills and creativity to envision an AI school that has a pleasurable environment.
-Let’s create our future education together!
+Therefore, the “Master Code Competition 2020” has set the theme to be “Create a Zero Hunger Future with AI”.
+Through this competition, students are expected to master the artificial intelligence and machine learning, use programming skills and creativity to design a practical strategy or solution to solve food crisis and achieve the goal of zero hunger.
+Let’s solve the food crisis together!

-- To empower teachers and primary and secondary school students to adopt EdTech tools about AI and coding.
+- To empower teachers and primary and secondary school students’ s knowledge about AI and machine learning.

-- To arouse public awareness on the future education and importance of students’ happiness through displaying awarded entries.
+- To arouse public awareness on actualizing zero hunger through displaying awarded entries

 Primary School Division (P1 – P6)* - Minecraft Education

-Junior Secondary School Division (S1 – S3)* - App Design
+Secondary School Division (S1 – S6)* - Minecraft Education

-Senior Secondary School Division (S4 – S6)* - App Design
+Secondary School Division (S1 – S6)* - AI Application Design

 Rules & Regulations